Articles Library Employee evaluation performance review

 Employee evaluation — also known as performance appraisal or staff performance review — is the formal organizational process of assessing an individual's job performance against defined standards, goals, and competency expectations.
 According to Gallup research, only 14 percent of employees strongly agree that their annual performance reviews inspire them to improve, highlighting how wide the gap remains between evaluation systems as they exist and as they should function (Gallup, gallup.com).
 The U.S. Equal Employment Opportunity Commission requires that performance evaluation criteria be applied uniformly and without regard to race, color, religion, sex, national origin, age, disability, or genetic information — making defensible, documented evaluation processes a federal compliance obligation, not merely a best practice (U.S. EEOC, eeoc.gov).
 Organizations that develop structured, consistently applied evaluation frameworks reduce their exposure to discrimination-related liability while improving the quality of every downstream decision tied to performance data.

 For HR leaders, the return on investment in a well-designed employee evaluation system extends well beyond individual performance outcomes: it strengthens retention, reduces the direct and indirect costs of turnover, and supports organizational agility by ensuring that talent is accurately identified and strategically developed.
-Organizations that treat performance appraisal as an ongoing management discipline — rather than an annual administrative obligation — are consistently better positioned to build engaged, accountable teams whose output aligns with long-term business objectives.

 Verified Sources